Wednesday, December 19, 2018

 Aesthetics

-I quite like the graphics in Time Soldier; from start to end, it's colourful and detailed.
-The backgrounds are great and we have some of the silliest sprites who attack in waves.
-That means the screen is usually cluttered with their firepower - which I loved!
-Heck, it's even making use of overscan and the scrolling is pretty smooth.
+I like the graphics in Time Soldier; from start to end, it's colourful and detailed.
+The backgrounds are great, but we also have some of the silliest sprites.
+Not so much their appearance, but how they attack in waves, which means the screen is often cluttered with bullets and explosions!
+It's maddening and chaotic.

 The CryptO'pinion?